Storm Sabine: Serious weather shuts down air traffic across Europe | DW | 09.02.2020

 Wind speeds of 120 kilometers-per-hour (75 mph) were expected in Germany, likely to fell trees and impair traffic.

-Airports in Frankfurt, Hamburg, Berlin, Cologne, Hannover and Bremen all said they expected operations to be affected.
-Cologne-Bonn airport said flight cancellations would start in the afternoon.
-About 100 flight departures and arrivals have already been canceled at Frankfurt Airport, though 1,100 were scheduled to go ahead with delays expected.
-Airlines are deciding for themselves whether to proceed.
-About 80 take-offs and landings have already been canceled at Munich Airport.

 National rail operator Deutsche Bahn said it would cancel long-distance trains to hard-hit areas such as coastal regions from midday onwards.
 Cities affected include Emden and Norddeich in the north-west, the northern city of Kiel and the North Sea island of Sylt.
+By early afternoon, regional train services in Lower Saxony were heavily affected.
 Mobile teams with chainsaws were on standby to clear tracks and overhead lines.
 People who want to cancel journeys will be issued full refunds, Deutsche Bahn said.

 A sold-out Bundesliga match between Borussia Moenchengladbach and Cologne has been canceled in the western city of Cologne.
 The Ski Jumping World Cup in Willingen (Hesse) had already been canceled on Saturday.